urbit/docs/reference/hoon-expressions/rune/lus.md

 ##### Discussion

-The primary use of `+*` is to assign aliases to doors (see Examples below).
+The primary use of `+*` is to create aliases within doors (see Examples below).
-Aliases given by `+*` do not count towards the number of arms in the door, which can be important for things like Gall app cores.`
+Aliases given by `+*` do not count towards the number of arms in the door and thus are also called "virtual arms", which can be important for things like Gall app cores that require a fixed number of arms.

 Under the hood, `+*` gets compiled as `=*`'s. `+*  foo  bar` rewrites each `++` arm beneath it in the core to include